Section E: 11 Plus Appeals - Miscellaneous

 - 3:1, 9(2)

 (iii) Remember that officially there is now meant to be no direct link between recommendation and score.
-(Once upon a time, a ‘1’ recommendation meant a predicted score of 131-141, and a ‘2’ meant a prediction of 121-130.)
+(Once upon a time, a ‘1’ recommendation meant a predicted score of 131-141, and a ‘2’ meant a prediction of 121-130.
+We are aware of some headteachers who are still basing their recommendations on predicted scores, contrary to the guidance they have been given!)

-If there is a significant mismatch between recommendations and qualifications, the primary school could argue “We never expected most of these children to qualify, but nevertheless we do believe them to be suitable for grammar school.”
+If there is a significant mismatch between recommendations and qualifications, the primary school could argue “We never expected most of these children to qualify, but nevertheless we do believe them to be suitable for grammar school.
+It depends how they perform on the day.”

 All the same, it is not without significance that the number of “successful” recommendations is shown.
 It may give an indication of how realistic headteachers have been.